herraa1/omega-case-x3l-v1/computer-case.md

 ![](images/main-case-170-secure-floppy-tray-rear-post-EN.png)

-18. Attach the floppy tray wing to the underlying post using a female-female post
+18. Attach the floppy tray wing to the underlying post using a male-female post

 You will need the following parts:
   * 1x M3 20mm male-female nylon post